SETS-VN/MVP/Demo Web Platform Description.md

 	__page content__: redirect to Carbon Calculator

-1. Trade Emission: (drop - down list as below)
+1. Trade Emission: (drop - down list as below) All units verified and kept in the SETS E - wallet
 	* Emission Package:
 		* __page content__: list all Emission packages like [example](http://www.ccer.com.cn/listing/)
 	* P2P Emission Trading: button only.